Best Cheap Phones Under $200 (2026)

 Summary

 The sub-$200 smartphone market in 2026 delivers surprisingly capable devices, with 5G connectivity, large AMOLED displays, and multi-day battery life now standard at this price tier.
-The Samsung Galaxy A16 5G (~$150-$200) stands out as the best overall pick thanks to its Super AMOLED display, IP54 water resistance, and an industry-leading 6-year software update commitment that will keep the phone current through 2032. [src1, src3, src5]
+As of June 2026 the Samsung Galaxy A17 5G (~$165) has become the best overall pick: it pairs the same 6.7" Super AMOLED 1080p panel and 6-year software update commitment as the A16 with a 50MP OIS main camera and IP68 water resistance — and its street price has fallen below the older Galaxy A16 5G (~$156).
+Both will receive Android updates into the early 2030s. [src1, src3, src5, src7]

 Every phone under $200 involves trade-offs.
 You will sacrifice camera quality, display resolution, and raw processing power compared to phones in the $300-$500 range.
 The key is deciding which compromises matter least for your use case. [src2, src8]